KDCinfo/too-much-time/readme.md

 ## Too-Much-Time

+> A productivity-based browser extension.

-> The information provided herein is the same information available within the extension's 'Informational' pop-up panel.
+The information provided herein is the same information available within the extension's 'Informational' pop-up panel.

 ---